Mt Hood Forest 2-Day

 Enjoy this end-of-summer romp through Cascade mountain forests and east slope meadows

-Two National Ranking Events (NRE sanctioning in progress) with standard OUSA Competitive and Open Classes
+Two National Ranking Events with standard OUSA Competitive and Open Classes

 These are classic distance events as defined in the Orienteering USA Rules of Competition